-Something that occupies our thinking a lot is taming all the information that hits our PCs and desks every day.
+Something that occupies our thinking a lot is taming all the information that hits our smartphones, tablets, PCs and desks every day.
 Maybe you find this a problem as well, and that's why you arrived at this website.

 Information comes at us from all directions: Documents from colleagues, websites, web articles, social networking reference, emails, instant messages, passwords and other access tokens, magazine articles, news clippings, spreadsheets, presentations and diagrams.
 A lot of this we want to read later, amend, add to or keep for reference.
 If it is useful for our work, hobbies and family life, we need to keep it, and be able to find it.